rbiedrawa/kafka-connect-workshop/Readme.md

 This repository contains the starter code for the **How to play around with Your Apache Kafka Connect cluster?** workshop.

-Starter code demonstrates how to install a Kafka Connect plugin and deploy connector automatically using Docker runtime installation.
+Starter code demonstrates how to install a Kafka Connect plugins and deploy connectors automatically using Docker runtime installation.

 ## Getting Started